Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

 1810 – August 6th (Population – 7,239,881)

-The new state of Ohio was included for this census but have since been lost.
+The new state of Ohio was included for this census but has since been lost.

 This census year was the first to inquire about the quantity and value of products that America was producing.